Key Takeaways:

 In this guide, we’ll explore various sources where you can discover high-quality non-copyrighted music to elevate your videos, presentations, podcasts, and more.

-The term “copyright-free music” encompasses songs falling under two main categories:
+The term “copyright-free music” generally falls into two main categories: Royalty-Free and Creative Commons.

 What Songs Can I Use on YouTube Without Copyright?